 While many businesses are facing a challenging time due to COVID-19, yours might be thriving – or you might have a business idea in its infancy that’s going to take off in the future.
-Innovation is not reserved for tech start-ups – it’s about rethinking processes so they are more effective, designing new products and services to meet market needs, or changing your business model to embrace new digital technologies.
+Innovation in culture is not reserved for tech start-ups – it’s about rethinking processes so they are more effective, designing new products and services to meet market needs, or changing your business model to embrace new digital technologies.
 Innovation means different things to every business, but the outcome is the same: to help the business adapt or grow, so it can embrace and even lead new commercial trends.

-Innovation comes from within
+Embrace innovation from within

-The right digital tools
+Choose the right digital tools

 Project management apps like Trello or Asana can help you stay on top of tasks and easily delegate new items to team members.
 And if you are looking to hold a virtual meeting that requires collaboration, try Miro, an online whiteboard platform designed for distributed teams.

-Training and support
+Offer company training and support

 The value of company training lies in its ability to empower employees.
 When your team feels empowered, knowledgeable and confident, it can make them feel more comfortable to voice ideas.
 Most subscription tools or software providers offer free company training so that businesses can get the most out of the product.
 Consider holding an internal zoom session for a software rep to share the ins and outs of a tool that you use.
 If you have staff who are experts in a certain field, let them present on a topic, so your team can upskill – it might even give the presenter a boost of confidence.